 ---|---|

-Concrete and asphalt can be dumped safely at the following locations:
+Safely dump concrete and asphalt at the following locations:

-It depends on your local service options.
-Some areas can take mixed heavy waste, including concrete, brick, lumber and other building materials, all in one container.
-Others may have concrete-only requirements.
-It’s important to note that there are certain kinds of waste which are never allowed in roll off containers - be sure to keep these prohibited items out of your bin at all times.
+Mixing your debris depends on your local service options.
+Some areas accept concrete, brick and lumber in one container.
+In other areas, there are concrete-only requirements.
+Just remember that some items are never allowed in your roll off container — keep these prohibited items out of your bin.